 Saturday night Amy and I were housesitting for a friend.
-We thought it’d be fun to get some pizza, rent a movie, and push-movie-posterkick back with our friend’s huge flat screen TV.
+We thought it’d be fun to get some pizza, rent a movie, and kick back with our friend’s huge flat screen TV.
 So we hit the redbox and picked up Push, a sci fi flick about mutant-like people who have special abilities.
 These people are classified by their skills.
 Pushers can push thoughts into other people’s minds, making them believe things that aren’t true.
 Movers can … well, move things with their minds.
 Watchers see glimpses of the future.
 Bleeders scream really loudly and make everything in sound reach explode.
 And the classifications go on.

 Push centers around Nick, a second-generation mover, who isn’t actually very good at it.
 He gambles, throws dice, and still can’t manage to win, even though he’s supposed to be able to move the dice with his mind.
 Nick’s dad died 10 years before, and the last thing he said to his son was that when a girl with a flower asks for his help, he needs to help her.